 - The content of all sent WooCommerce email notifications

 - Whether the order email was opened and clicked.

 You can also use WP Mail SMTP to resend WooCommerce order emails that fail, or forward them to a different email address.
-This is helpful if an email has gone to a customer’s spam folder.
+This is helpful if you want to test WooCommerce emails and see if they are going to spam.